hltcoe/concrete-js/README.md

 ---------------------------------------

-There are two primary ways to load Concrete Communications into JavaScript - Thrift RPC (Remote Procedure Calls) or using HTTP GET requests to retrieve JSON serialized Communications.
-The Thrift version of JavaScript only supports the *TJSONProtocol* serialization protocol.
+There are two primary ways to load Concrete Communications into JavaScript - Thrift RPC (Remote Procedure Calls) and HTTP GET requests for JSON serialized Communications.
+The JavaScript version of Thrift only supports the *TJSONProtocol* serialization protocol.

 The `Communication` class in **concrete-js** has been extended with some helper functions for working with TJSONProtocol.
-Here is an example of how to retrieve a JSON-serialized Communication using jQuery to make an HTTP GET request:
+Here is an example of how to retrieve a JSON-serialized Communication with a GET request using jQuery:

 ```javascript
   // When the page has loaded...